 Chocolate Chip Cookies and Why I Am A Health Coach

-When I was about twelve years old I was up very late one night in my bedroom kneeling on the brown-flecked carpet as only young, stretchy bodies can do.
-I was surrounded by my original Strawberry Shortcake dolls, a Hello Kitty purse, and Laura Ashley yellow wallpaper that my mom had probably chosen with her love of all things Princess Diana and British.
-I was in the liminal space between childhood and young womanhood and I was drawing the long, limber figures of ballerinas in my sketchpad while sneaking still warm chocolate chip cookies from the kitchen.
+When I was a young teenager I was up very late one night in my bedroom pretzeled on the brown-flecked carpet as only young, stretchy bodies can do.
+I was drawing the long, limber figures of ballerinas in my sketchbook while sneaking still warm chocolate chip cookies from the kitchen.

-I remember that night viscerally because it was the first time I was aware of my body as something that felt like it was betraying me in my appetites and the way I felt and looked - completely unlike the bodies I was drawing and wanting to be - all of which left me with the feeling of being alone in the world.
+I remember that night because it was the first time I was aware of my body as something that felt like it was betraying me in my appetites and the way I felt and looked - completely unlike the bodies I was drawing and wanting to be - all of which left me with the feeling of being alone in the world.
 A feeling I realized many years later was common for women in all stages of life.

 I didn't realize until I was in my forties that I had been looking for a health coach for almost my whole life.
-I had no idea what they were until I had gone back to school, to study psychology, and my practicum track involved training to work as a functional medicine health coach.
-All of a sudden I was surrounded by practitioners in the fields of neuroscience, nutrition, positive psychology and mind-body medicine who were teaching me an integrated approach to our bodies - and helping me understand some of the very things I had tried for years to understand about myself, even al the way back to the night on my bedroom floor!
+I had no idea what they were until I had gone back to school, to study psychology, and my practicum track involved training to work as a health coach.
+Suddenly I was surrounded by practitioners in the fields of neuroscience, nutrition, positive psychology and mind-body medicine who were teaching me an integrated approach to our bodies - and helping me understand some of the very things I had tried for years to understand about myself, even al the way back to the night on my bedroom floor!

-As I dove deeper into this field and made it my profession, I loved offering support to my clients to be informed and in charge of what their bodies, emotions, and brains were telling them, and knowing how to interpret it all well.
-I found so much enjoyment in offering the kind validation and resources to my clients that I had spent decades looking for - since I was that young girl drawing bodies she thought looked beautiful and struggling to understand her own.
+As I dove deeper into this field and made it my profession, I loved offering support to my clients allowing them to be informed and in charge of what their bodies, emotions, and brains were telling them, and helping them know how to interpret it all.
+I found so much enjoyment in offering the validation and resources to my clients that I had spent decades looking for, ever since I was that young girl drawing ballerinas' bodies and struggling to understand her own.